LogisticBravo/Milestone_project_2-The-Rabbit-Hole/README.md

 ### User stories
 #### First Time Visitor Goals
 * As a First Time Visitor, I want to have an interactive fun experience.
-* As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+* As a First Time Visitor, I want to receive feedback on my progression.
-* As a First Time Visitor, I want to access the site across a range of devices.
+* As a First Time Visitor, I want to be redirected to the landing page if I navigate to a wrong or broken link.
 #### Returning Visitor Goals
-* As a Returning Visitor, I want to find additional relevant information.
-* As a Returning Visitor, I want to get in contact with the site owner with questions.
+* As a Returning Visitor, I want to be able to easily navigate throughout the site to find content.
-* As a Returning Visitor, I want to locate their social media links to stay up to date with content.
+* As a Returning Visitor, I want to discover any and all easter eggs.
 #### Frequent User Goals
-* As a Frequent User, I want to check to see if there are any newly added podcasts or videos.
+* As a Frequent User, I want to access the site across a range of devices.
-* As a Frequent User, I want to check to see if there are any new blog posts.
+* As a Frequent user, I want to see if any additional content or features have been added.
-* As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.

 ### Design
 #### Colour Scheme